The Honest BetOnline Poker Review

 The biggest crux of BetOnline Poker had previously been the traffic level, but it has shown remarkable growth since the early post-launch days.

-They now waver between #2 and #3 in US market traffic, competing with Bovada Poker and America’s Cardroom.
+They now waver between #4 and #5 in US market traffic, competing with Bovada Poker and America’s Cardroom for one of the busiest poker sites open to Americans.

 The cash numbers